Nicholas Campion: Academica

 Campion is Associate Professor in Cosmology and Culture, Director the Sophia Centre, Principal Lecturer in the Institute of Education and Humanities, and programme director of the MA programmes in Cultural Astronomy and Astrology, and Ecology and Spirituality, at the University of Wales Trinity Saint David.

-In 2019 he became the Director of the University’s Harmony Institute and edited The Harmony Debates, a collection of forty-two papers on the philosophy and practice of Harmony.
+In 2019 he became the Director of the University's Harmony Institute and edited The Harmony Debates, a collection of forty-two papers on the philosophy and practice of Harmony.

-Books

-Campion is the author/co-author of many books on astrology and its history, including: